• Skip to primary navigation

 • Must be:

-• Declared dependent on a juvenile court OR
+• declared dependent on a juvenile court OR

-• Committed to/in custody of state agency or individual/entity appointed by state/juvenile court
+• committed to/in custody of state agency or individual/entity appointed by state/juvenile court

 • Must be finding that reunification with one or both parents is not viable due to abuse, neglect, abandonment, or a similar basis found under state law; and